Q. What is Claritas Publishing's return policy??

 Q. Tell me about the audio memory work.

 A. The CDs and audio download contain all subjects of our memory work set to music by the fabulous Beth Fox.
+The audio is arranged by week (3 CDs) and by subject.
 They do not contain any of the similarly fabulous visuals that Laura Murfin has created for the CrossSeven website.

 Q. I love the Cycle 1 Life Science eBook.
 Will there be science eBooks for the other cycles?